 (And for some first-hand accounts of real-life board interviews, check out Brick Underground's My Co-op Board Interview series, which can give you a sense of the predictably unpredictable terrain of the process.)

 There can still be some awkward questions, like whether you have renovations in mind or how you socialize.
 We've asked real estate brokers and lawyers—former board members among them—for tips on how to answer some of these curveballs.
-And remember, says Altschuler: "Keep answers simple and short.
-Less is more."
+And remember, "keep answers simple and short.
+Less is more," Altschuler says.

 This is a common question, though not one that applicants necessarily expect.
+(And, of course, only applies if you are actually downsizing).
 You may have fewer family members living at home, or maybe you are trying to trim expenses.
-If it’s the latter, keep it to yourself, says Michael Signet, a broker at Douglas Elliman.
+If it’s the latter, keep it to yourself.
 Focus on space, not money.

-“Co-op [board members] don’t want to hear you say that you want to move to save money.
-It's better to say that you’re empty nesters," says Signet.
+Brokers say co-op board members don’t want to hear that you are moving to save money.
+It's better to say that you’re empty nesters.

 Hearing about any renovation plans can be a concern to board members.
 For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
-“It is best to omit details of your proposed renovation until after closing,” says Bateman.
+“It is best to omit details of your proposed renovation until after closing,” Bateman says.

-While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans."
+While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans," she says.

 While this question is completely legal, it might be unexpected and throw you off your game.
-"Just be honest," suggests Wagner.
+"Just be honest," Wagner says.
 And keep things simple.

 6. Do you have parties or entertain often?